Coleman D. Ross

 photo from Lloyd's of London

-Omega Insurance Holdings (LSE: OIH) is an international insurance and reinsurance group headquartered in Bermuda with operations in London, Bermuda, Chicago, and Cologne.
-The group's origins center on the management of Lloyd's Syndicate 958, which has made an underwriting profit in every closed year of account since its establishment in 1980.
-The group underwrites a predominately short-term property insurance and reinsurance account with a focus on insuring small to medium sized insureds and reinsuring smaller insurance companies.
+Omega Insurance Holdings was an international insurance and reinsurance group headquartered in Bermuda with operations in London, Bermuda, Chicago, and Cologne.
+The group's origins centered on the management of Lloyd's Syndicate 958, which had made an underwriting profit in every closed year of account since its establishment in 1980.
+The group underwrote a predominately short-term property insurance and reinsurance account with a focus on insuring small to medium sized insureds and reinsuring smaller insurance companies.

 The Birdcage on Front Street in Hamilton, Bermuda

 I joined Omega's board of directors in March 2009, as the company prepared for its listing on the London Stock Exchange.
-I chaired the company's audit committee and also served on its investment committee.
+I chaired the company's audit committee and also served on its investment and nominating and governance committees.
 Following a change of control, I resigned from the board in March 2010.
+Subsequently the company was acquired by Canopius Group in 2012.

 Downtown Boca Raton